 The SPEAD program has a duration of 24 months.
 During this time, you will gather hands-on experience in our operating divisions in Germany and abroad.
 Additional measures such as teambuilding courses, specific technical seminars, and personal development events will ensure that you are perfectly equipped for a career in our Company.
 Once you have completed the SPEAD program, you will be ready to take on exciting tasks with an international focus in our Company.

-Wintershall is actively seeking graduates in Petroleum Engineering (Reservoir, Drilling and Production), Geosciences, Process or Safety Engineering, who want to be part of the SPEAD program starting in January 2018.
-The application process will start in November 2016.
+Wintershall is actively seeking graduates in Petroleum Engineering (Reservoir, Drilling and Production), Geosciences, Process or Safety Engineering, who want to be part of the SPEAD program starting in January 2019.
+The application process has started in November 2017.

 In the following you have the opportunity to apply directly for one of our disciplines within the SPEAD program or for the on-campus interviews at your university.

 Job offers for the Graduate Program: Please submit your comprehensive application documents in English only

 SPEAD for Reservoir Engineers 2019SPEAD for Project Engineers 2019SPEAD for Geoscientists 2019 (Argentina)SPEAD for Geoscientists 2019 (Norway)SPEAD for Reservoir Engineers 2019 (Norway)

 Everything you need to know for… Your SPEAD application